Letters from Lodi

 I invited five top, experienced sommeliers from the Portland/Willamette Valley area to blind-taste all 25 wines at once, to see if they can make out the differences between them.
 Only one of the five sommeliers was able to recognize the five different vineyards.
 The other four sommeliers mistakenly identified the different winery styles as being reflections of the different vineyard sources.
 In other words, even to these savvy sommeliers, the winemaking styles of these Pinot noirs had a far greater impact on the overall sensory qualities than vineyard distinctions!

 Does this mean that vineyards in Oregon are incapable of expressing terroir?
 Of course not.
 It just meant that, at that point in time, Oregon's top winemakers were more focused on producing Pinot noirs in their individual house style than on Pinot noirs expressing sensory qualities intrinsic to individual vineyards.
 In fact, that was probably their point.
-Even though there was an acknowledgement of individual vineyard sources, vineyard terroir simply wasn't that important.
+Even though there was an acknowledgment of individual vineyard sources, vineyard terroir simply wasn't that important.

-I like the way one longtime California winemaker/friend once described the difficulty of the American wine industry in general has had making the transition to a more genuine focus on terroir, away from sensory profiles prioritizing varietal character or brand styles: “Terroir is elusive, subtle and difficult conceptually, but just because it is subtle does not mean it is not real.”
+I like the way one longtime California winemaker/friend once described the difficulty of the American wine industry, in general, has had making the transition to a more genuine focus on terroir, away from sensory profiles prioritizing varietal character or brand styles: “Terroir is elusive, subtle and difficult conceptually, but just because it is subtle does not mean it is not real.”

 Vineyard-Designate Lodi Wines Achieving Varying Degrees of Terroir

 Lodi is no exception — there are more than a few locally based brands that tend to cling to house styles, or wines prioritizing winemaker sensibilities over vineyard or even broadly defined regional characteristics.
-But as with other wine regions, Lodi has been making rapid progress over the past ten, fifteen years with wines that are increasingly capturing qualities specific to Lodi in general, or to individual vineyards within the Lodi appellation.
+But as with other wine regions, Lodi has been making rapid progress over the past ten, to fifteen years with wines that are increasingly capturing qualities specific to Lodi in general, or to individual vineyards within the Lodi appellation.

 In the following list of wines currently labeled with single vineyard identifications, you would have to be your own judge as to how successful each winery is in capturing vineyard terroir.
-You may personally find, for instance, that some Lodi vineyard-designate bottlings taste more like a winery's style, their barrels, or more of an adherance to varietal profile than an actual vineyard.
+You may personally find, for instance, that some Lodi vineyard-designate bottlings taste more like a winery's style, their barrels, or more of an adherence to varietal profile than an actual vineyard.
 In many cases, you may not recognize an individual vineyard's terroir-related characteristics simply because of unfamiliarity — vineyard characteristics may not have established a track record with you.

 LangeTwins Family, for one, has justifiably earned accolades from many quarters for their recently established line-up of vineyard-designate wines made from a battery of varieties, mostly Italian.
 But even the Langes' talented duo of winemakers, David Akiyoshi and Karen Birmingham, would agree that it will take another ten or fifteen years before we all have a strong sense of each of these individual growths — what to expect, or (on the winemakers' part) how to capture it.
-But they are as excited as anyone by the discovery process!
+But they are as excited as anyone about the discovery process!

-One gigantic step towards terroir-focused winemaking has been led by an ongoing project called Lodi Native which, starting with the 2012 vintage, has involved winemakers voluntarily pulling back on their personal or house styles to produce Zinfandels highlighting heritage vineyards, front and center.
+One gigantic step towards terroir-focused winemaking has been led by an ongoing project called Lodi Native which, starting with the 2012 vintage, has involved winemakers voluntarily pulling back on their personal or house styles to produce Zinfandels highlighting heritage vineyards, front, and center.
 It is the Lodi Native project, plus the labors of other independent wineries, that has recently led to the recognition of distinctive sensory markers imparted in Zinfandel plantings such as:

 • Lot 13 Vineyard (very fragrant, feminine, red berry scented reds by McCay Cellars)

-• Kirschenmann Vineyard (exquisitely delineated, multi-scented wines by Turley Wine Cellars, Sandlands and Precedent Wine)
+• Kirschenmann Vineyard (exquisitely delineated, multi-scented wines by Turley Wine Cellars, Sandlands, and Precedent Wine)

 • Lizzy James Vineyard (red berryish fruit manifested in full yet elegantly balanced layers)